 The overall population of Oman is estimated at around 4.9 million people.
 With Omani being around 60% of the country’s total population while the rest are ex-pats.
 Mostly cheap construction labour from South Asia and domestic help from Sri Lanka, Philippines. there are as well quite a few skilled professionals from Western Countries but the number is going down due to “Omanization” – educating and employing Omanins on all professional levels.

-Omani flag and National Symbol
+Omani National Flag and National Symbol

 The flag of Oman is a tricolour with a vertical red stripe at the hoist, bearing the National emblem – khanjar ( ceremonial dagger) with two crossed swords.
 This flag design got adopted in 1995, the earlier the flag had a thinner middle stripe, and the first Omani flag was red.